Twin Perspectives

 • Oh, Baby!

-• Product reviews
+• Product Reviews

 • Work with Us

-by The Twins June 30, 2019
+by The Twins March 9, 2023

-written by The Twins June 30, 2019
+written by The Twins March 9, 2023

 Like a chocolate box of glittering treats, Abu Dhabi is a city that offers some of the most luxurious hotels in the world.
 Not known for doing things by half, the UAE’s capital boasts an almost endless portfolio of opulent accommodation options – from bygone glamour to modernist architectural visions.
 With so many luxury hotels on offer, however, it can prove unexpectedly difficult to decide where to base yourself during your stay.
-Indeed, having browsed ‘the best hotels in Abu Dhabi’, you might come away feeling mildly panicked.
+Indeed, having browsed ‘the best beach hotels Abu Dhabi’, you might come away feeling mildly panicked.

 We hope that you enjoy.

 Nestled on one of Abu Dhabi’s pristine beaches, Jumeriah Saadiyat Island is the place to come to escape the hustle and bustle of the city.
 Occupying one of the most sought after locations in Abu Dhabi, the resort is situated on the 27km stretch of Saadiyat Island; an area that has undergone an £18 million development programme.
-Neighbouring some of the city’s most exciting cultural sights – including The Louvre Abu Dhabi – Jumeirah Saadiyat is the sleek, shiny, new kid on the block; having opened its doors in November 2018.

 Just twenty minutes from Abu Dhabi’s international airport and ten minutes from the heart of the city, it’s easily accessible whilst still offering a quiet and peaceful refuge from downtown living.